danieljancar/sql-cheatsheet/README.md

     WHERE condition;
 ```
 ### QUERY
-The SELECT statement is used to query data from a view.
+The SELECT VIEW statement is used to query data from a view.
 It allows the user to specify the columns to retrieve and any conditions to filter the data.
 > This command is used to query data from a view
 ```sql
     SELECT column1, column2, ...